 The two parts of this chia seed pudding recipe are:

 - Bright raspberry chia seed jam: THIS STUFF.
 Omg.
-I will probably re-visit it at some point in the future and make a recipe just for berry + chia seed jam because it is THAT GOOD.
+I will probably re-visit it at some point in the future and make a recipe just for berry + chia seed jam because it is THAT GOOD (update, I did!
+Raspberry Chia Seed Jam).
 Made with fresh raspberries, chia seeds, and just a touch of maple syrup.
 Try not to eat it all straight from the spoon.

 To serve, the creamy vanilla chia pudding is layered with the raspberry chia seed jam and topped with some fresh blueberries for a bright and satisfying breakfast, snack, or dessert!